KATRIN-Experiment/Kassiopeia/docs/_sources/output.rst.txt

 In this case, the output file will have one group `output_step_world` that contains one member field `step_id` and is updated at the step level, meaning that one entry will be added to the member field with each simulation step.

-In the case above, the member field `step_id` refers to an attribute of the step class :kassiopeia:`KSStep`.
-Similar fields are available in the other classes, such as :kassiopeia:`KSTrack`.
+In the case above, the member field `step_id` refers to an attribute of the step class `KSStep`.
+Similar fields are available in the other classes, such as `KSTrack`.
 However, in a typical simulation one also wants to access physical attributes of the simulated particle.
 This is possible at the step level as well.
 In this case, one may access the initial or final state of the particle in each step (where the initial state of one step equals the final state of the preceding step, unless it is the first step in which the particle was generated).
 For example: